Rob Parker (sports journalist): Television

-Parker has worked as a contributor to FS1's Skip and Shannon: Undisputed, teaming up again with former debate partner Skip Bayless from ESPN's First Take.
+Parker has worked as a contributor to FS1's Skip and Shannon: Undisputed, teaming up again with former debate partner Skip Bayless.
 He was also a frequent guest on Colin Cowherd's The Herd With Colin Cowherd for television and radio.
 He has worked at WDIV-TV in Detroit since 1993.
 Parker was hired on at ESPN in 2003.
 He was a regular on First Take, where he debated controversial sports topics with Bayless and Stephen A. Smith.
 He also appeared on ESPN's Numbers Never Lie with Michael Smith.
 Parker also hosted a TV show called Sports Rap on WADL in Detroit with Detroit Lions safety Ron Rice.
-In August 16th 2025 it was announced ESPN rehired him and he would be making appearances on First Take The Pat Mcafee Show The Rich Eisen Show and Pardon The Interruption.